Sadiq al-Shirazi: Personal life

 Sadiq al-Shirazi is married and has four sons (Ali, Hussein, Ahmed and Jafar).
 His sons are all clerics.
 His son Hussein plays a key role in running al-Shirazi's office.
 He spreads his father's teachings, on a number of media outlet platforms including four satellite channels.

 On March 6, 2018, his son, Hussein was arrested reportedly by the IRGC as he appeared at the Special Clerical Court.
 He was prosecuted after a lecture comparing Iran's government—the Guardianship of the Islamic Jurist (velayat-e faqih)—to a regime of "pharaohs".
 His arrest fuelled debates on whether Iran's supreme leader Ali Khamenei should be able to claim divine sanction for unlimited state powers.
 Protests against his arrest were held at the Iranian consulate in Karbala, Basra and Najaf, Kuwait City and Iran's embassies in Baghdad and London.
 He was released on bail on March 18.

-In India, He is famous by the name of Rajjan Bhai for his welfare works.
+On August 11, 2024, it was reported that his eldest son, Ali, had died in Qom due to “a terminal illness”.